 Besides, observing your seedlings grow into mature plants is a fantastic process.
 It takes you on a journey and lets you learn about each growth stage.
 I also love watching the growth procedure for my seedlings.

-Many people find that their plants tend to develop problems at some point, including fungal infections and mites like mealybugs.
+Many people find their plants develop problems at some point, including fungal infections and mites like mealybugs.

 Growing Monstera Deliciosa from seeds will give you a sense of comfort against such risks.
 It is because you will be starting afresh.

 The seeds of some plants rot faster than others.
 Likewise, Monstera Deliciosa seeds are also prone to quick decay.
 So, you must buy healthy and fresh seeds for this plant.

 Monstera seeds are hard to find for this reason.

 Buying them from a nursery instead of an online store is best.
 This way, you can examine them beforehand and ensure they are what you are looking for, not some bird food you might get when ordering online.

 Monstera Deliciosa seeds are smaller than peas and shaped like beans.
 They have a papery texture and brown color.

 However, the fresh ones also have a tinge of grass-green.
 Their sizes can vary.
 Some may be half an inch long, and others are only a few centimeters long.